frconor-ebook/meditations/_posts/2025-02-12-the-anniversary-of-the-women-of-the-prelature.md

 retreat, this town or village that I have to try and bring the Work to, with a number of journeys.

-Lord, help me to have the same hope, confidence, fortitude, and perseverance as our Father had in fulfilling these things.
+Lord, help me to have the same hope, confidence, fortitude, perseverance as our Father had in fulfilling these things.

 Don Álvaro continues, "Without failing before any of the difficulties that humanly speaking were enormous, difficulties that presented themselves to him along his pathway, he didn\'t vacillate in any way.
-He thought of that aspiration: 'The waters will pass through the mountains' (Ps 104:10).
+He thought of that aspiration: 'The waters will pass through the mountains' (Ps.
+104:10).
 Our Lord comforted him with that aspiration on the 12th of December 1931 when the obstacles to the development of the Work were truly immense.